elysis-ai/website/exampleSite/content/english/blog/how-to-build-great-sales-dashboards.md

 In most tools, you have more control using SQL than using the graphical interface.
 To continue in that direction, ask an expert for help.
 Usually you can find SQL-savvy colleagues in the tech- or business intelligence team.

 Of course, we can provide help on that side as well.
-You can book a free introductory call with us [-> here FIXME](/).
+You can [book a free introductory call](https://calendly.com/altura-ai/30min) with us.

 #### Iterate if necessary